agoussia/godes/README.md

 * **Parallel Resources.** The application constructs Tellers object to model tellers as a set of resources.
 The object 'provides' tellers to the customer located in the Queue head and "releases" the teller when customer is serviced.
 Maximum 3 tellers can be provided simultaneously.
 The interlocking between catching request is performed using godes BooleanControl object.
 * **Collection and processing of statistics.** While finishing a customer run  the application creates data arrays for each measure.
-At the end of simulation, the application creates StatCollection object and performs descriptive statistical analysis.
+At the end of simulation, the application creates StatCollector object and performs descriptive statistical analysis.
 The following statistical parameters are calculated for each measure array:
 	Observ - number of observations, Average - average (mean) value, Std Dev- standard deviation, L-Bound-lower bound of the confidence interval  with 95% probability, U-Bound-upper bound of the confidence interval  with 95% probability, Minimum value,Maximum value
 ```go